wingel/wingel.github.io/_posts/2016-05-27-another-look-at-sds7102-hardware.md

 U58 is a mystery component, I can't even decipher the markings on it.
-It seems to be connected to a large inductor (L1) next to it, so my guess is that it is some kind of power supply and hopefully id doesn't need any configuration.
+It seems to be connected to a large inductor (L1) next to it, so my guess is that it is some kind of power supply and hopefully it won't need any configuration.

 U12 is the connector for the front panel with all the buttons and